-A personal loan typically offers a fixed rate, meaning whatever rate you borrow money at today won’t be affected by interest fluctuations in the future.
+Since personal loans typically offer a fixed rate, whatever rate you borrow money at today won’t be affected by interest fluctuations in the future.
+This means that you can lock in a rate and not worry about your interest payments changing with the Fed’s benchmark rate.

 1. It May Be Less Expensive to Take Out a Personal Loan